- Home

 Refill shops usually sell things like coffee granules, soap, shampoo and conditioner, herbs and spices, and food items like pasta, rice, and nuts.

-Refilling your same reusable containers cuts down on plastic waste and usually costs less too.
-To find your nearest refill or zero waste shop, head over to The Zero Waste Network.
+Refilling the same reusable containers cuts down on plastic waste and usually costs less, too.
+To find your nearest refill or zero-waste shop, head over to Local Zero Waste.

 13. Make your own cleaning products

-Shop-bought cleaning products are usually chock-full of toxins and unnecessary chemicals which, when they’re poured down the drain or flushed down the toilet, can harm the environment.
-Plus, they’re usually packaged in lots of plastic, and over the years the amount we spend on buying cleaning solutions can really mount up.
+Shop-bought cleaning products are usually full of toxins and unnecessary chemicals that, when poured down the drain or toilet, can harm the environment.
+Plus, they’re usually packaged in lots of plastic, and over the years, the amount we spend on cleaning solutions can mount up.

 So why not save money and help protect the environment by making your own cleaning products?